ozanulutas/energy-watch-frontend/README.md

 :zap::boom: [Project Link](https://energy-watch-frontend.vercel.app/)

 This is the frontend of Energy Watch project.
-Users can monitor the energy consumption of facilities and performs basic CRUD operations.
+Users can monitor and search the energy consumption of facilities and performs basic CRUD operations.
 It is also multilingual.